Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Conjugacy via unified skew-normals

-Routine Bayesian implementations of the models in Sections~\ref{sec_2.1}--\ref{sec_2.4} often assume multivariate Gaussian priors for $\bbeta$, which are natural choices in Bayesian regression and, under the models presented in Sections~\ref{sec_2.1}--\ref{sec_2.4}, are further motivated by the Gaussian form of the latent utilities \citep[e.g.,][]{CHIB199279,Albert_1993, mcculloch1994,holmes_2006,girolami2006,mcculloch1994,nobile1998,Chib1998,mcculloch2000,albert2001,imai2005,kuss2005assessing,riihimki2012nested,soyer2013bayesian,chopin_2017}.
-Interestingly, these Gaussian priors are special cases of more general distributions which include asymmetric shapes in multivariate Gaussians by modifying the density of such variables through a skewness--inducing mechanism driven by the cumulative distribution function of another Gaussian.
-Key examples include multivariate skew--normals \citep{AZZALINI_dellaValle_1996,azzalini1999}, extended multivariate skew--normals \citep{arnold2000,arnold2002} and closed skew--normals \citep{gonzalez2004,gupta2004}, which have all been subsequently unified by \citet{ARELLANO_VALLE_2006} within a single general class, namely the unified skew--normal (\textsc{sun}) distribution.
-Recalling \citet{ARELLANO_VALLE_2006}, the vector $\bbeta$ has $\textsc{sun}_{\bar{p}, \bar{n}}(\bxi,\bOmega,\bDelta,\bgamma,\bGamma)$ prior if its density is equal to
+Routine Bayesian implementations of the models in Sections~\ref{sec_2.1}--\ref{sec_2.4} often assume multivariate Gaussian priors for $\bbeta$, which are natural choices in Bayesian regression and, under the models presented in Sections~\ref{sec_2.1}--\ref{sec_2.4}, are further motivated by the Gaussian form of the underlying latent utilities \citep[e.g.,][]{CHIB199279,Albert_1993, mcculloch1994,nobile1998,Chib1998,mcculloch2000,albert2001,imai2005,kuss2005assessing,holmes_2006,riihimki2012nested,chopin_2017}.
+Interestingly, these priors are special cases of more general distributions which induce asymmetric shapes in multivariate Gaussians by modifying the density of such variables through a skewness-inducing mechanism driven by the cumulative distribution function of another Gaussian.
+Key examples include multivariate skew-normals \citep{AZZALINI_dellaValle_1996,azzalini1999}, extended multivariate skew-normals \citep{arnold2000,arnold2002} and closed skew-normals \citep{gonzalez2004,gupta2004}, which have all been subsequently unified by \citet{ARELLANO_VALLE_2006} in a single general class, namely the unified skew-normal (SUN) distribution.
+Recalling \citet{ARELLANO_VALLE_2006}, the vector $\bbeta \in \mathbbm{R}^{\bar{p}}$ has $\mbox{SUN}_{\bar{p}, \bar{n}}(\bxi,\bOmega,\bDelta,\bgamma,\bGamma)$ prior if its density $p(\bbeta)$ is equal to